Stealing and Robbery Lawyers Parramatta

 We've seen shoplifting matters dismissed entirely on a s32 application under the Mental Health and Cognitive Impairment Forensic Provisions Act 2020, where a psychologist's report connected the offending to a diagnosed condition and the magistrate discharged the matter without a finding of guilt.
 That pathway is available in far more cases than people expect.

 For robbery charges, the prosecution must prove both the taking and the use or threat of force.
 We challenge each element separately.
 Identification evidence in robbery matters is often weaker than the police brief suggests, particularly where the incident involved face coverings, poor lighting, or a crowd.
 CCTV footage from the location is the starting point, and we request it early before it's overwritten, because the quality and angle of footage often raises more questions about identification than it answers.
-For break and enter under s112, we test the "break" element itself: forced or unauthorised entry, actual entry into the premises, and intent to commit an offence inside all need to be proven.
-Circumstantial cases built on proximity and suspicion don't always survive that scrutiny.

 A Shoplifting Charge Can Disappear.
 A Robbery Conviction Can't.

-For a first-time shoplifting matter with restitution and good character evidence, a Section 10 dismissal under the Crimes (Sentencing Procedure) Act 1999 means the charge is proven but no conviction is recorded.
+For a first-time shoplifting matter with repayment and good character evidence, a Section 10 dismissal under the Crimes (Sentencing Procedure) Act 1999 means the charge is proven but no conviction is recorded.
 Your National Police Check comes back clean.
 Your employer never knows.
 That's a realistic outcome with the right preparation, and it is the outcome we work toward in every eligible matter.

 For robbery and break and enter, the range of results is different but still wider than most people assume.
 Charges withdrawn where identification evidence doesn't hold up.
 Charge negotiation that moves a matter from the District Court back to the Local Court with a lower penalty range.
 A robbery charge reduced to larceny changes a 14-year maximum to a 5-year maximum, and it changes the court, the process, and the realistic sentence.
 The gap between those two outcomes is preparation, and preparation takes time.
 CCTV footage has a limited retention window.
 Witness recollections shift.
 Evidence that could support a defence today may not be available in six weeks.
 Book a consultation or call 1800 527 529.